mengfanxu1997/mengfanxu1997.github.io/_pages/students.md

 NA

 **Undergraduates**
+Jose (at UMass Amherst), Jan.
+2025 - Present

+Next Position: Graduate student in Comouter Science at UMass Amherst

 Jingshuai Zhang (at University of Minnesota - Twin Cities), Sep.
 2024 - Present

+Next Position: Graduate student in Computer Science at University of Pennsylvania

 Jessica Lanin (at Northwestern), Spring 2023